sourabh1007/bugbashagent/README.md

 # LangChain Multi-Agent Code Development Project

-This project demonstrates a LangChain application with 3 agents that work together to develop code from requirements:
+This project demonstrates a LangChain application with 2 agents that work together to develop code from requirements:

 1. **Document Analyzer**: Analyzes project requirements and extracts key information
 2. **Code Generator**: Generates clean, functional code based on the analyzed requirements
-3. **Code Executor**: Reviews the generated code and provides execution guidance and testing recommendations

 ## Setup